New Jersey Survey Guide

 Who can prepare an elevation certificate in New Jersey?

 Only a licensed New Jersey Professional Land Surveyor (PLS) or a licensed engineer can certify an elevation certificate.
-Always verify the certifier's license is active at njconsumeraffairs.gov.
+Always Every surveyor in our New Jersey directory is sourced from state licensing records.

 Can an old elevation certificate be reused for a new flood insurance policy?